 Life Project Architecture

-A point that Darwinists make is that anti-Darwinists has not developed any theory for the origins of species, and think that is a weakness.
+A point that Darwinists make is that anti-Darwinists have not developed any theory for the origins of species, and think that is a weakness.
 But for an IDer/creationist is not so difficult to have ideas about solutions of the problem of origins.
 I for one developed a proposal for a theory, and I will illustrate it here.
 I called it “LPA” (Life Project Architecture).
 See below its simple schema, where the x-axis is time and the y-axis the top-down intelligent causation:

 LPA model for origins is cent percent design based.
 The role of natural selection, about the creation of biological information and complexity, is null.
 To grasp LPA one must entirely invert the reasoning of evolutionism.
 This means in the same time to assume a solid informatics engineering perspective and apply it to biology.